webgme/webgme/docs/analysis_tools/result_presentation.rst

 Result Presentation
 ======================
 There are multiple ways results from an analysis can be presented to the user.
-Initially it depends on the type of analysis that is performed.
-For simplicity here, we will assume that the analysis result can be presented in a graph or table.
+Here we list some approaches that can be used when running the analysis from a plugin.

-Generate a graphical representation from the plugin
+Generate an Artifact from the Plugin
 ------------------------------------
-The most straight-forward way to present to present the results is to generate a graphical representation from the plugin or analysis tool and return a link to this artifact at the end of the execution.
+The most straight-forward way to present to present the results is to return a link to an artifact at the end of the execution.

-TODO: Code block of how to use the blob-client
+For the Modelica simulation we will attach the raw .csv file to the plugin result - which later can be downloaded by the invoker and analysed.

-Store the final result in the model
+Store the Result in the Model
 ------------------------------------
-TODO: Code block of how to use assets in a model

-Update the model as the results are generated
+The end result can also be stored back in the model and viewed at any time.
+In the case of long running analyses the invoker might no longer have their browser open to retrieve the results.
+A benefit of storing the result in the model is that the results will be version controlled and since they can be attached to the correct context - the evolution of the model and results can be traced.

+Additionally a visualizer for presenting the results can be implemented, which would enable users to view the results embedded in the webgme GUI.

+Notifications while Analysis is Running
 ------------------------------------
-TODO: What is a good approach here even?
+The plugin frame work in webgme supports sending notifications back to the invoker.
+These could be simple progress statuses, but could also contain partial results.
+The GUI displays messages like these in a console like notification widget, but the `Client API <https://github.com/webgme/webgme/wiki/GME-Client-API>`_ allows any UI widget to listen to these and present the results in any manner.